 To be fair, based on mounting evidence in my own home, I'm getting the sense that bedtime is difficult with or without this book.

 Realistically, no book could possibly please 100 percent of parents 100 percent of the time, and no book should.
 What I've learned is that a bad review--even one that raises valid concerns--isn't necessarily a reason to avoid reading a book with my daughter.
 In many cases, I take the opportunity to point out any troublesome spots to her, thereby modeling the process of being a critical reader.
 "Dat doesn't make sense!" our daughter has taken to exclaiming when she sees something odd, such as a moose lifting a barbell.
-And then we all giggle, and we turn the page.
+She and I giggle, and then we turn the page and keep reading.

 Throughout the day, my toddler and I chat about her interests (currently: carrot sticks, wearing Daddy's shoes, and the giraffe toothbrush holder on our bathroom mirror), but I've often wondered how much our talks really matter.